MTD-group/cmpuc/README.md

 # Composition Mapping within Perceptually Uniform Colorspaces (cmpuc) #
-cmpuc is a small tool for performing perceptually uniform color mappings of three component composition fields.
-A common application of is EDS mapping of elements where traditionally red, green, and blue are used. cmpuc is designed to integrate into the Matplotlib/NumPy ecosystem and relies on [colorspacious](https://colorspacious.readthedocs.io/en/latest/) for colorspace transformations.
+cmpuc is a tool for performing perceptually uniform color mappings of three component composition fields.
+A common application occurs in energy-dispersive x-ray spectroscopy (EDS) mapping of elements in multicomponent materials where traditionally red, green, and blue are used to represent different comprising elements. cmpuc provides better visualization fidelity by replacing the traditional primary colors

+cmpuc integrates into the Matplotlib/NumPy ecosystem and relies on [colorspacious](https://colorspacious.readthedocs.io/en/latest/) for colorspace transformations.
 The code is still at the prototype stage but should work for most cases.
-By default cmpuc uses the CIELAB color space, however CAM02-UCS is implemented yet untested.
+By default, cmpuc uses the CIELAB color space; however, CAM02-UCS is implemented although untested.

 ## Why? ##
 For chemical mapping, the red, green, and blue primaries are typically used for three species.
 This method has serious interpretability mostly stemming from the large brightness differences between the sRGB primaries.